 The formula uses two sources of carbohydrates, Grain Sorghum and Millet.
 While not quite as preferred as some other carbohydrate providing ingredients, these are two very realistic options for those dogs with severe allergies associated with Peas and other legumes.
 Besides, the sum of carbohydrates provided by the portion of these two ingredients is modest and satisfactory for the majority of dogs.

 Taste of the Wild is an extremely popular brand in the United States and one that the vast majority of dog owners will be familiar with.
 Taste of the Wild, however, only recently launched their Prey range, but it has grown in popularity at a fast pace.
-Taste of the Wild have not maid their Prey range readily available online, so you may need to visit a local store to purchase a bag.
+Taste of the Wild have not yet made their Prey range readily available online, so you may need to visit a local store to purchase a bag.

 There are three recipes currently available for dogs in the Prey range, Trout, Angus Beef, and Turkey.
 The Prey range is a classic example of a limited ingredient formula and focuses on containing as few ingredients as possible to avoid irritation and allergies.
 Each of the three recipes core meat or fish ingredient is combined with Lentils, Tomato Pomace, and Canola Oil.